 Backup water

-Move to Kewaunee or Sheboygan when the Manitowoc's lower public corridor is too crowded or too dirty to fish well.
+Move to Kewaunee or Sheboygan when the Manitowoc's lower public area is too crowded or too dirty to fish well.

-Check current Wisconsin fishing regulations and tributary-season rules before fishing the Manitowoc River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current Wisconsin fishing rules and smaller stream-season rules before fishing the Manitowoc River.
 Review the Great Lakes fish-consumption advisories if you plan to keep fish from the lower river or Lake Michigan-connected reaches.

 Manitou Park